SENSEiXENUS/senseixenus.github.io/posts/ctf/BICTF2024/writeup.md

 ![image](https://github.com/user-attachments/assets/f862d4c6-0403-4d1e-b485-8ffbd4ebdcc2)

-- We can abuse the package-lock.json file to spawn a reverse shell by creating a new one since the present one cannot be edited.
+- We can abuse the package-lock.json file to spawn a reverse shell by creating a new one since the present one cannot be edited.You can also add it to the package.json file.

       {
         "name": ".nodeitems",